shahern004/CRUSTy-Core/README.md

   - Load keys from files
 - **Progress Tracking**: Real-time progress indicators for encryption/decryption operations
 - **Operation Logging**: Detailed logs of all encryption and decryption operations
-- **Error Handling**: Clear error messages and prevention of corrupted output files
+- **Error Handling**: Error messages and prevention of corrupted output files
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Security Considerations